HarshalaGaykar/sigma_demo/README.md

 # sigma_demo
-this is a demo for git and githubclass
+this is a demo for git and githubclass.